build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ---
-title: "Build a Full Stack Large Language Model Powered Chatbot: Extract Insights from Unstructured Documents"
-description: A full stack hands-on tutorial leveraging various AWS and Opensource technologies to build your own car savvy AI Assistant.
+title: "Build a Full Stack Large Language Model Powered Chatbot: Extract Insights from Unstructured Documents" Use AWS and Opensource tools to build your own car-savvy AI assistant.
 tags:
   - llm
   - genai